binli826/LSTM-Autoencoders/README.md

 ![LSTM-Autoencoder](https://github.com/binli826/MasterThesis/blob/master/Figures/LSTM-Autoencoder%28RepeatVector%29.png)

 The demo is shown in  [LSTM_Autoencoder_Repeatvector_KDD99.ipynb](https://github.com/binli826/MasterThesis/blob/master/LSTM_Autoencoder_Repeatvector_KDD99.ipynb) .
-In order to show performance of the autoencoder, we use the KDDCup99 dataset, choose 34 numerical features, and the label.
+In order to show performance of the autoencoder, use the KDDCup99 dataset, choose 34 numerical features, and the label.
-Two SVM classifiers are trained on original dataset and encoded dataset. (**Note: As the Autoencoder always encodes t samples into a single static vector representation, where t is time steps, the encoded dataset is t times smaller than the original, so we take the last label of each sample group as the label of the encoded static vector.**)
+Two SVM classifiers are trained on original dataset and encoded dataset. (**Note: As the Autoencoder always encodes t samples into a single static vector representation, where t is time steps, the encoded dataset is t times smaller than the original, so take the last label of each sample group as the label of the encoded static vector.**)
 By using the hyper-parameter combination:

 - timesteps = 30